bm-zi/python-snippets/README.md

 then you can append a function named as fn.
 (n- is an integer, and must be uniq in script).

-Then in file runnme.py add a short description with an index number matching the integer n as in file codeExamples.py This will appear as the main menu when running script runme.py
+Then in file 'list' add a short description with an index number matching the integer n as in file codeExamples.py.
+This will appear as the main menu when running script runme.py